-On 3 January 2018, the much delayed Market in Financial Instruments Directive (MiFID) and its accompanying Regulation (MiFIR), took effect across the whole of the European Economic Area.
-MiFID II, as it is collectively known, is a complex and multifaceted piece of legislation that will have a profound effect on market operations and which will undoubtedly continue to shape the world of trading in predictable and unpredictable ways for years to come.
+On 3 January 2018 the revised Market in Financial Instruments Directive (MiFID), and its accompanying Regulation (MiFIR), took effect across the whole of the European Economic Area (EEA).
+MiFID II, as it is collectively known, is a complex and multifaceted piece of legislation that has started to have a profound effect on market operations and which will undoubtedly continue to shape the world of trading in predictable and unpredictable ways for years to come.

 Asides from its MTF trading venue, in relation to MiFID II 360T can also offer a full range of solutions to support bespoke client needs in relation to transaction reporting and other regulatory matters through our partnership with Deutsche Börse Regulatory Hub.

-To keep clients informed of current and future developments concerning MiFID we will regularly post guidance and explanations on this website, including detailed responses to various Q&A’s.
-Alternatively, if you would like to explore what will be on offer and / or to discuss your future MiFID needs we would be delighted to hear from you.
+To keep clients informed of current and future developments concerning MiFID we will regularly post guidance and explanations on this website.
+Alternatively, if you would like to explore or to discuss your MiFID needs we would be delighted to hear from you.
 In the first instance please contact your relationship manager or, email queries to regulation@360T.com

 For I-TEX Intragroup Solution -> Download White Paper – 360T´s Response to Matched Principal Trading and PRIIPs

 MiFID for corporates